trungleviet-agilityio/backend-training/database-learning/practice/docs/data_dictionary.md

 - Use TIMESTAMPTZ for all timestamps that may be global (e.g., transmission_time, audit logs).
 - TVSeries.title and Episode.title are not unique; use composite keys or UUIDs for uniqueness.
 - Channel is a validation table for allowed transmission channels; Transmission.channel_uuid must reference Channel.uuid (FK).
-- Employee.status supports reporting and admin logic (active, on_leave, terminated).
+- Employee.status supports production scheduling (available, busy, unavailable).
 - Consider using a ValidationLog or AuditLog table for tracking changes, editors, and reasons.